 The conversation around inclusion extends to the work being made.
 Creatives are more aware than ever that design must reflect the experience of underrepresented people.
 That means understanding and combating the biases of technology, and designing solutions that work for all.

-From a purely visual perspective, it means moving away from limiting stock imagery, and reflecting the diversity of the world - as Jungmin Ryu does with her depictions of different characters.
+From a purely visual perspective, it means moving away from limiting stock imagery, and reflecting the diversity of the world.

 There’s plenty of work left to do, but this is a big conversation for the year ahead.